arlac77/svelte-guard-history-router/README.md

 ### enter

 Enter the route from a former one.
-All parent routes up to the common ancestor are also entered.
+All parent routes up to the common ancestor are entered first.

 #### Parameters